erniehs-zz/markup/README.md

 ![Java CI with Maven](https://github.com/erniehs/markup/workflows/Java%20CI%20with%20Maven/badge.svg)

-a very simple markup "engine".
+a very simple markup "engine".  just to demonstrate the possibility of marking up arbitrary json.

 ## some spec